jumasheff/kyrgyz-layout-for-mac-ubuntu-inspired/README.md

-# Kyrgyz keyboard layout for MAC users
+# Kyrgyz keyboard layout for Mac OS X users.
+Layout was inspired by Ubuntu's one.

 Kyrgyz keyboard layout comes by default with Ubuntu-based systems.
 However it is not available by default for OS X. Here is a keyboard layout for you to install and be able to use additional 3 (ү, ө, ң) characters in kyrgyz language.
 Rest of the keyboard is same as the Russian one (except ё is now on `~` key (left from 1)).